What Should I Bring To A Portrait Session?

 1. Mirror

-It’s worth having a pocket-sized mirror or your phone handy so that you can check your hair and make-up periodically during your session.
+It’s worth having a pocket-sized mirror or your phone handy to check your hair and make-up periodically during your session.
 Catch stray hairs, blemished lipstick, etc. I’ll point stuff like this out during the session, but I’m not going to get that spinach out of your teeth!

 2. Makeup